RasmusEduards/IP_tool/README.md

 # IP_tool
-To check overlapping CIDR ranges
+This tool checks wheter two CIDR ranges are overlapping or not.